 A graduate with honors from Southern Methodist University with degrees in Accounting and Political Science, Belew worked for five years at PricewaterhouseCoopers, L.L.P., as a Senior Associate on major public accounts.
 She became a C.P.A. in 2000, and then attended the University of Texas School of Law where she graduated with honors.
 Following law school, she completed a two-year law clerkship with the Supreme Court of Texas.

-In her commitment to community service, Belew serves on the Board of Literacy First a non-profit dedicated to ensuring Texas students are reading by third grade.
+In her commitment to community service, Belew serves on the boards of Literacy First a non-profit dedicated to ensuring Texas students are reading by third grade and Dorel Texas Charter Schools.
+Belew is also a state certified School Board Trainer with expertise in helping school boards and schools focus on improving student results.

 Donate to the